microsoft/vscode-webview-ui-toolkit-samples/README.md

 # Webview UI Toolkit Sample Extensions

+> [!WARNING]
+> The Webview UI Toolkit for VS Code will be deprecated on January 1, 2025.
+See the [deprecation announcement](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/561) for more details.

 This repository contains all the sample extensions for the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-toolkit).

 Each sample is a self-contained extension, and demonstrates some aspect of the toolkit and/or the [Visual Studio Code API](https://code.visualstudio.com/api/references/vscode-api) in relation to the toolkit.
 You can read, play with, or adapt these samples to create your own extensions.